mkock/autobot/README.md

 ## Changelog

-- _v1.0_ (Nov.
+- _v1.0_ (Dec.
 18) Initial version, with synchronization from DMR using Redis/Google Memory Store and data hashing.

 ## FAQ